SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/CRT/Aframe.md

 <b><u>Working Directory</u></b>

-ssh into evb04, then run the crtnoise_launchdaq.sh script to set up A-frame working directory (DAQ_DevAreas/DAQ_23Sep2022CRTNoise/srcs/sbndaq/sbn-nd/DAQInterface).
+ssh into evb04, then run the crtnoise_launchdaq.sh script to set up A-frame working directory (DAQ_DevAreas/DAQ_23Sep2022CRTNoise/srcs/sbndaq/sbn-nd/DAQInterface) where the DAQInterface is run.
 The crt config file is crt01.fcl.

+Raw data is stored in /daq/scratch/crtbeamoffdata/.
+Analysis scripts are in /home/nfs/sbnd/Aframe, with each run's analysed root file in the runs folder, all of which analysed using the analyze_event.fcl file.